wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ### Configure Graphite what data to keep

 By default the metrics are stored for 60 days (except request timings they are only stored for 7 days by default) and you can change that.
-First [read](https://github.com/etsy/statsd/blob/master/docs/graphite.md) Etsy's nice writeup on how you configure Graphite.
+First [read](https://github.com/etsy/statsd/blob/master/docs/graphite.md) Etsy's nice write-up on how you configure Graphite.
 Create your own [storage-schemas.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-schemas.conf) file and feed it to the image on startup like this:

 ~~~
 -v /path/to/storage-schemas.conf:/opt/graphite/conf/storage-schemas.conf
 ~~~

 You can also configure how data is aggregated over time.
-Check out the default configuration [storage-aggregation.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-aggregation.conf) and reread Etsy's nice writeup :)
+Check out the default configuration [storage-aggregation.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-aggregation.conf) and reread Etsy's nice write-up :)

 ## Add events/annotations to the graphs